Cortes205/MakefileGenerator/README.md

 ## About This Project
 This project was a way for me to learn the Rust programming langauge while solving a personal problem of mine.
 The majority of my programming classes in school are done in C and I hate writing makefiles for the 10+ source files I have to create.
 I mean, who doesn't?
 Yes, there are online tools that already generate makefiles, but there's no learning in that, so they're not fun!
 With this mini-project, I am learning yet another embedded systems language, how to code in vim, more about git, what makes a good CLI tool, and the command path on Mac.
 The learning never stops!

+While I would love to create support for more languages, due to time and C/C++ being the most common use case, I will stop there for now!
+However, I really enjoyed making this project, so I will always come back and add features where I see fit.
+I will be using this tool, especially during school!

 [LinkedIn](https://www.linkedin.com/in/cortes205/)